German and French Philosophy

 submit your BA diploma

-We ask you to submit these documents: a structured CV, motivation letter, and an academic paper of min.
+We ask you to submit these documents: a motivation letter and an academic paper of min.
 15 pages.

 After the department assesses your documents and accepts you, you will be asked to provide proof of your previous education - learn more about the process here.